Echoes in multi-ALP scenarios: The multiple ALP scenario

 We require that this simply equal $m_a \cos(m_a t)$ in the required limit.
 This happens if,

-Essentially, while the integral limits do collapse to a single point ($m_a^L = m_a$ since all the masses are equal), we must make sure that the probability distribution also peaks in exactly the right manner so that the normalisation condition holds true.
-Further, since all the coupling strengths are also equal, $\tilde{p}(g_{a\gamma\gamma})$ simply becomes a delta distribution.
-If we proceed as above, we find,
+Essentially, while the integral limits do collapse to a single point ($m_L = m_a$ since all the masses are equal), we must make sure that the probability distribution also peaks in exactly the right manner so that the normalisation condition holds true.
+Combining everything, we find,